allipierre/Project_XTT/README.md

-# APEX Client Extension - ACE
+# APEX Client Extension (ACE)

 **Clone and run for a quick way to see the ACE Browser in action.**

 This is a configurable Browser based on the awesome [Electron](http://electron.atom.io).
 It adds several client-features to your Oracle APEX application.

-All you need to change is the `features.json` file, where you define which features should be enabled in your APEX application:
+All you need to change is the [`features.json`](doc/features.md) file, where you define which features should be enabled in your APEX application:

 - access to the clipboard
 - definition of global keyboard shortcuts